august-xu/keyword-research/README.md

 2. Visit aherf.com to check the keyword difficulty and determine whether to proceed with step three.
 3. Identify the websites with high rankings for that keyword and then check the history of these websites on archive.com.

-Identify the websites with high rankings for that keyword and then check the history of these websites on archive.com,So I developed this plugin, which uses the method of selecting text and opening related websites directly through the right-click menu to streamline the process of SEO keyword research.
+After the above steps have been carried out, we can then use SEO tools such as Semrush and Ahrefs to conduct a detailed analysis of the keyword,So I developed this plugin, which uses the method of selecting text and opening related websites directly through the right-click menu to streamline the process of SEO keyword research.

 ## For Developer